X104n/robot-maintenance/README.md

 Before any jobs exist the method ``registerRobots(List<Robot> robots)`` is called.
 The list given in this method are the robots you can use to execute the incoming jobs.
 This list must be saved for later use.

-You need to make sure that all jobs are executed.
-If there are not enough available robots for a job you must either take robots away from another job or wait to execute the job until enough robots are available.

 ### Task 2
 **Implement ClosestStrategy**